dchen376/ML---Music-Generation/README.md

 # Steps to follow in this project
-step 0 - to understand vanilla autoencoder which consists of both an encoder and a decoder.
+step 0 - Understand vanilla autoencoder which consists of both an encoder and a decoder.
   - build an encoder
   - build a decoder
   - combine and make the autoencoder